 Fall Highlights

 This area is absolutely gorgeous in the fall as the leaves change around the lake.
-You can select sites that are right on the water and enjoy nature right from you doorstep.
-They also offer trick-or-treating near Halloween and the campers get very festive with décor and are very generous with their candy amount!
-By the deadline of this article the date and time has not been released so please call (812) 837-9546 closer to the end of October for more information.
+You can select sites that are right on the water and enjoy nature from your doorstep.
+They also offer trick-or-treating near Halloween and the campers get very festive with décor and are very generous with the amount of candy they hand out!
+At publishing, the date and time for 2024 has not been released, so please call (812) 837-9546 closer to the end of October for more information.

-This article was provide by Camping Hoosiers—the adventures of Katie, Troy, Tucker, Bryson as they travel to campgrounds all across Indiana.
-Follow Camping Hoosiers on Facebook, Instagram, and YouTube.
+This article was provided by Camping Hoosiers—the adventures of Katie, Troy, Tucker, and Bryson as they travel to campgrounds all across Indiana.
+Find more content from the Camping Hoosiers on Facebook, Instagram, and YouTube.